 Add Trim Work

-Replace Builder-Grade Doors with Panelled Doors
+Replace Builder-Grade Doors With Panelled Doors

-Much like decorative trim work, panelled doors add a certain element of detail that gives a home a more traditional look.
+Much like decorative trim work, paneled doors add a certain element of detail that gives a home a more traditional look.
 If your home has plain doors consider switching them out.
 You can spend a lot buying something new, or you can visit a second-hand store such as the Habitat for Humanity Restore where you can get vintage doors at a great price.

-Change Out All the Light Fixtures
+Change out All the Light Fixtures

 Builder-grade light fixtures are usually quite plain and don't do much to enhance the space.
 One of the first things you should do when moving into a plain house is to change out each and every fixture.
-There is such a huge variety in light fixtures, even just the flush mount category, that there's no need to settle for something boring.
+There is such a huge variety of light fixtures, even just the flush mount category, that there's no need to settle for something boring.

 Replace the Switch Plates